kodekloudhub/community-faq/README.md

 The only software that may be running is the PSI software, therefore you must memorize such things and enter them up manually at the beginning of the exam.

+### How many killer.sh sessions do I get?

+> 2

+The exam fee includes one free retake and two killer sessions.
+If you use both killer sessions and then subsequently fail on your first attempt, you do not get additional killer sessions for the retake.
+You need to purchase them separately.
+If you pass your exam without having used both killer sessions, the remaining session(s) remain valid until one year after the date you purchased the exam.

+Should you fail twice, you have to purchase a new exam.
+You will then get two more free sessions included.

 ### What are the system requirements for taking the exam?